 How To Use Portrait Mode

-The new Portrait Lighting feature requires you to use Portrait mode in the iPhone camera app.
-So, before we launch into Portrait Lighting, we’ll look at Portrait mode.
+Before we launch into Portrait Lighting, we’ll look at Portrait mode.
 If you’re already familiar with Portrait mode, you can skip this section.
 Otherwise, read on to learn about Portrait mode.

 Keep Your Distance